ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Before you begin
 Before you can install the Cloud Pak on {{site.data.keyword.cloud}}, you must set up a Red Hat OpenShift Cluster.
 Go to [Red Hat OpenShift Cluster](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster){: external}.
 You need to create a cluster.

 You must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external} or register for a 60-day trial license.
-See Step 1.
-Assign the license section below.

 ## Step 1.
-Assign a license
+Obtain a license
 {: step1}

 If you don't already have a license, you can:

   - Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}
-  - [Register](https://www.ibm.com/account/reg/signup?formid=urx-46640){: external} for a 60-day trial license of IBM Cloud Pak for Data
+  - [Register](https://www.ibm.com/account/reg/signup?formid=urx-46640){: external} for a 60-day trial license of IBM Cloud Pak for Integration

     **Important**: The trial is for IBM Cloud Pak for Integration software only.
 The trial does not include entitlement to the Red Hat OpenShift Container Platform.

+## Step 2.
+Assign a license
+{: step2}

 To assign your license, follow these steps: